amplab/cyclades/README.md

 #### Description
 Represents a single datapoint to be used in training.
 #### Override functions
-void Initialize(const string & input_line)
+Datapoint(const string & input_line, int order)
 - Initialize constructed datapoint from a single input line from the input data.
+Order represents the order in which the datapoint is to be processed.

 double GetLabel()
 - Return label for datapoint.